 Adjustable Cone

 An adjustable cone is used to expand the bottom of the stones to account for wear and keep the bottom at the size.
-They often used when the honing blind bores.
-The blind bore over travel, which means the stone cannot travel past the bottom as the through bores.
+They are often used when honing blind bores.
+The blind bore overtravels, which means the stone cannot travel past the bottom as the through bores do.

 An uneven stone wear and a taper at the bottom of the part will occur.
-This problem can be solve by using adjustable cone and by the use of dwell at the bottom.
+This problem can be solved by using an adjustable cone and by the use of dwell at the bottom.

 Single Pass Honing Tool

-These parts of honing tool consist of a diamond abrasive boring bar constructed from an expandable soft cast iron sleeve.
-They are permanently coated with 100/120 grit of natural diamond abrasive or sintered sleeve that has it abrasive attach in it.
+These parts of the honing tool consist of a diamond abrasive boring bar constructed from an expandable soft cast iron sleeve.
+They are permanently coated with 100/120 grit of natural diamond abrasive or a sintered sleeve that has it abrasive attached to it.
 It has an arbor that contains passages for coolant flow to the grooves in the sleeve.

 Diagram of Honing Machine